samarthhhbhutani/samarthhhbhutani/README.md

-- 👩‍🎓 Computer Science junior at **Delhi Technological University.**
+- 👩‍🎓 Computer Science student at **Delhi Technological University.**

+- 👩‍🎓 Interning at Amazon.
+Ex-Cisco.**

 - 👩‍💻 I love to code in **C++ and Python.**